REQUIREMENTS AND CAMPUS GUIDE

 How do I get into Yale?

-- Common Application (Complete with additional Yale questions)
+- Common Application, Coalition Application, or QuestBridge Application (All complete with additional Yale supplemental questions)

 - $80 non-refundable application fee (or fee waiver)